remy/remysharp.com/public/blog/notes-on-neptuno.md

 ### Amiga

-When I was a kid my best friend owned an Amiga and it was a different take on games, and when I was around his house we'd play games like Speedball, Syndicate, James Pond and hte like.
+When I was a kid my best friend owned an Amiga and it was a different take on games, and when I was around his house we'd play games like Speedball, Syndicate, James Pond and the like.

 There's two Amiga cores available: